wlillisdev/tasty_tipples/README.md

 ## Webhooks in Stripe Portal
 ![Stripe Webhooks](assets/readme/webhooks_page.png)

  ## Version Control
   - Git was used as the version control software.
-Commands such as git add ., git status, git commit and git push were used to add, save, stage and push the code to the GitHub repository.
+Commands such as git add., git status, git commit and git push were used to add, save, stage and push the code to the GitHub repository.

 ## Cloning

 1. On [GitHub](www.github.com), navigate to the main page of the repository.
-[Click Here for Reposititory Link](https://github.com/wlillisdev/hiking-hub)
+[Click Here for Repository Link](https://github.com/wlillisdev/hiking-hub)

 2. Above the list of files, click Code.